Special Types of Metric Spaces

 @ On discrete / finite spaces: Iochum et al JGP(01) [from non-commutative geometry]; > s.a. graphs.

-For Quantum States > s.a. mixed states; types of metrics; Propagator; riemannian geometry.
+For Quantum States > s.a. coherent states; types of metrics; Propagator; riemannian geometry.

-* Bures metric: Introduced by Uhlmann; Generalizes the Fubini-Study metric to mixed states.
+* Bures metric: Introduced by Uhlmann; It generalizes the Fubini-Study metric to mixed states.

 @ Bures metric: Twamley JPA(96) [thermal squeezed states]; Slater PLA(98)qp/97; Dittmann JPA(99) [explicit formulae].